15 days of 0% revenue share

 Page Latency

 Yes, page latency can affect the ad fill rate.
-If the page takes too long to load, the ad server may not be able to fill the ad space in time, resulting in an ad not being shown.
+If the page takes too long to load, the ad server may not be able to fill the ad space in time, resulting in the ad not being shown.

 This can result in a lower ad fill rate and decreased revenue for the publisher.